-- 1. Dog Equipment
+- Dog Equipment 1.

-- 2. Models of items relating to dog health
+- 2.

 - 3. Benching Poster

+- per dog)

+- Models of items relating to dog health

-- 4. Photography for Dogs (one poster per dog)
+- Photography for Dogs (one poster

-- 5. Rally novice - 6.
-Rally Advanced - 7.
-Rally Excellent - 8.
-Agility - Dog Costume No commercially made costumes allowed - 10.
-Dog Obedience Judging Each individual will observe and then place 1 or more classes of four dogs.
+- Rally novice Rally - Advanced 6. - 7. - Rally Excellent - 8.
+Agility - Dog Costume No commercially made costumes allowed - Dog Obedience Judging Each individual will observe and then place 1 or more classes of four dogs.
 Each judging class will contain four members and their dogs.
 Each member and his dog (a team) will be numbered either 1,2,3, or 4 as in other judging classes.
 The routine followed by the member and his dog (a team) in each class, will be the routine listed for Dog Obedience Class Novice found in Class 3. - 11.
 Dog Judging Each contestant will place according to their judgment a class of four dogs, reasons to be given on class placements.
-Designation of breed to be judged and breed standard to be posted in Dog Barn by 9 am. - Dog Related Items Judging Each contestant shall place according to their judgment, four items, and oral

-- reasons to be given for placements.
+Designation of breed to be judged and breed standard to be posted in Dog Barn by 9 am. - 12.
+Dog Related Items Judging Each contestant shall place according to their judgment, four items, and oral reasons to be given for placements.

-- Dog Quiz Bowl

-- 14. Tunnels and Jumpers
+- Dog Quiz Bowl - 14.
+Tunnels and Jumpers

 - C. Beginner

 - 1. Junior

 - 2. Preteen

-- 3. Teen
+- Teen